UXSoc/uxsoc-apps-cms/src/pages/index.md

           universities.

           It’s recommended that the President has the skills of **excellent communication, persuasion, and conflict management**.
-Furthermore,
-          they should possess **adaptability, clear judgment, and past experience/s on leadership and team management** in order to effectively guide the organization and its members towards growth.
+Furthermore, they should possess **adaptability, clear judgment, and past experience/s on leadership and team management** in order to effectively guide the organization and its members towards growth.
         title: About the Role
-    title: "\U0001F451 President"
+    title: 👑 President
-    video: >-
-      <iframe
+    video: <iframe
       src="https://www.facebook.com/plugins/video.php?height=377&href=https%3A%2F%2Fwww.facebook.com%2FUXSoc%2Fvideos%2F586824829243370%2F&show_text=false&width=560&t=0"
       width="560" height="377" style="border:none;overflow:hidden"
       scrolling="no" frameborder="0" allowfullscreen="true" allow="autoplay;
       clipboard-write; encrypted-media; picture-in-picture; web-share"
       allowFullScreen="true"></iframe>
   - cardSectionTitle: The Right Hand
-    description: >-
-      The EVP is the right hand of the President.
+    description: The EVP is the right hand of the President.
 He or she fills in the gaps the President cannot fill.
 Together with the President, they are unbreakable in advocating User Experience.
     positions:
       - description: >-